-- 9) Click on the OK function button to exit the screen. - 10) On the main menu bar, click on Utilities and then, click on Commit Changes and Reboot selection.
+- 9) Click on the OK function button to exit the screen. - 10) On the main menu bar, click on Utilities and then, click on Commit Changes and Reboot selection. - Result: A prompt will be displayed (see Figure 117).

-You must close or cancel any open configuration window before committing (saving) the previous changes.
+If a configuration window is open, the following prompt will be displayed: NOTE Backstage Control X Please close all open configuration windows and repeat.
+OK You must close or cancel any open configuration window before committing (saving) the previous changes.
 To clear this prompt, click on the OK function button, close all open configurations, and repeat Step 10.